Foreign Influence Operations Target Chad’s 2024 Elections

 - Over the February-April period, there was a notable shift in how interim president Mahamat Déby was framed.
 The narrative shifted from portraying him as a dictator serving Western interests to a populist hero standing up to France and defending Chadians.
 This appears to correlate with Chad’s diplomatic realignment towards Russia.

 - Specific influencers played a crucial role in driving the inauthentic amplification of anti-French government and anti-Déby content while maintaining reported links to Chadian rebel groups.
-This raises the risk of disinformation fueling real-world tensions or violence around the election.
+This raises the risk of narrative attacks fueling real-world tensions or violence around the election.

 - Pro-Russian narrative tactics demonstrated high agility in evolving portrayals of key politicians to match changing geopolitical winds and on-the-ground developments.
 The seemingly coordinated speed of the April shift reveals the systematic and responsive nature of these campaigns.